 The passive approach to these demands would be to pack more and more into the chemical engineering curriculum, extending the undergraduate years and demanding more of the students.
-This runs counter to other institutional and national priorities, however, that demand high four-year graduation rates and low overall costs for undergraduate education.
+This runs counter to other institutional and national priorities, however, which demand high 4-year graduation rates and low overall costs for undergraduate education.

-Finding a solution to a problem amid seemingly contradictory requirements is the exact task that the practicing engineer faces on a daily basis.
+Finding a solution to a problem amid seemingly contradictory requirements is exactly the task that the practicing engineer faces on a daily basis.
 We can find a solution to the pedagogical dilemma posed above by following the same engineering problem-solving processes we seek to develop in our students.
-We should begin by defining the problem as we perceive it and exploring the context in which the problem presents itself.
-We then can bring our own expertise and experience and the expertise and experience of others to bear on the problem, seeking clarification and (hopefully) a solution.
-Finally, we test the proposed solution and evaluate its effects, feeding back our observations into a refined solution as we iterate and hopefully converge to the best solution.
+We begin by defining the problem as we perceive it and exploring the context in which the problem presents itself.
+We then bring our own expertise and experience and the expertise and experience of others to bear on the problem, seeking clarification, and, hopefully, a solution.
+Finally we test the proposed solution and evaluate its effects, feeding back our observations into a refined solution as we iterate and hopefully converge to a best solution.

 What is the best way now and in the future to educate a chemical engineer?
-To address this question we need to reflect a bit on what a chemical engineer is-what abilities and expertise is a chemical engineer expected to have?
+To address this question we need to reflect a bit on what a chemical engineer is - what abilities and expertise is a chemical engineer expected to have?
 How are these abilities different from those of other engineers and scientists?
 How has the field of chemical engineering survived throughout a century of tremendous change?
 What are the strengths and weaknesses of the chemical engineering education we currently deliver?

 Before there were chemical engineers, there were mechanical engineers who worked in the chemical process industry along with industrial chemists who had become experts in large-scale production.
 The industrial need for individuals with chemical and engineering expertise suggested (to some) the establishment of a new discipline.
-Chemical engineering thus had very practical and industrial roots and an instant identity crisis-are the practitioners chemists or are they engineers?
-And, if they are something altogether new, how are they different from the chemists and engineers who have been doing the job up until now?
+Chemical engineering thus had very practical and industrial roots and an instant identity crisis - are we chemists or are we engineers, and if we are something altogether new, how are we different from the chemists and engineers who have been doing the job up until now?

-The answer for the early founders of our discipline was that chemical engineers were specialists in the chemical process industries-in particular, experts on unit operations.
-The
+The answer to the early founders of our discipline was that chemical engineers were specialists in the chemical process industries, in particular, experts on unit operations.
+The organization of chemical processes around a finite set of unit operations established both an identity and a pedagogy that could carry the new field forward.